igorpapr/Spammer-sTurorial/README.md

 # Spammer-sTurorial
 A simple client-server app where user can CRUD email addresses and send a message to all of them in one click.
+Addresses are stored in MongoDB.
 Read README to get the email sender function work.

 #IMPORTANT!!!!!!!!!!!!!!!!!!!!!!
 In order to get the sender function work properly - enable "Less secure app access" in the account settings before using this function.